huantianad/FAWordCounter/README.md

 # FAWordCounter
 Simple word counter for FA made in Python because I was bored.

-Requre's [Deer-Spangle's fork](https://github.com/Deer-Spangle/faexport) of boothale's FA Scarper to actually work because FA doesn't have an API.
+Requres [Deer-Spangle's fork](https://github.com/Deer-Spangle/faexport) of boothale's FA Scarper to actually work because FA doesn't have an API.

 Current supported file types are .txt, .doc, .docx, and .pdf.
 Other formats will be supported soon.
 Hopefully.